Research methodology

 (ii) Methodology

 Much of my research philosophy and methodology can be understood if you look at the section called "For Graduate Students".
 The bottom line is that one must never lose the "big picture", while engaging in details.
-Both the big picture, and the details are essential to good science.
-The balance of these two aspects of science are essential to good research.
+Both the big picture and the details are essential to good science.
+The balance of these two aspects of science is essential to good research.
 Keeping the "Ingredients of Good Research" in my mind, here is my flowchart for good research methodology.
 I must mention here: I am by no means the most experienced researcher, hence do not expect this flowchart to be dogmatic.
 This flowchart will most likely be adapted or modified as I gain more experience in the years to come.

-Algorithm for good research
+An algorithm for good research